Surfing in the Maldives: Your Guide to the Best Waves

 Photo credit: Blue Horizon

 Gaafu Dhaalu Atoll, also known as Huvadhoo Atoll, has the best surfing conditions in the Maldives.
-You can find waves on almost any islands, as it picks up more swell than any other atoll in the country, and from every direction.
+You can find waves on almost every island, as it picks up more swell than any other atoll in the country, and from every direction.

 - Beacons – Considered by many to be the most powerful wave in the Maldives, this right-hander is for advanced surfers only.
 Due to the unforgiving shallow reef, it is only surfable in a clean southwest swell, which makes this aggressive break rather fickle.